 The fruit is the ultimate fast-food.
 All you have to do is wash or peel and you have yourself a healthy snack.
 I always try to buy organic and local, whenever possible.
 Berries are my favorite, but I also love bananas, watermelon, pineapple, mango, kiwi and apples.
 To avoid the ever-present temptation, I also always carry some almonds in my bag, sometimes I mix them up with some fresh blueberries.
 Lately, I’ve also become obsessed with cashews and walnuts.

 Speaking of fruit, another awesome thing to snack on (especially when you have a bad sweet tooth) are frozen grapes.
 Whoever came up with this concept is seriously a genius.

 I think that I found sushi and sashimi the hardest to say goodbye to.
 I still have sushi once in a while but always order vegan options like brown rice avocado roll.
 Another favorite of mine is avocado-cucumer roll also made with brown rice.

-Dairy-free yogurt with slivered almonds and berries-great option for a quick, light, breakfast.
+Dairy-free yogurt with slivered almonds and berries- a good option for a quick, light, breakfast.

 When you change your eating habits to healthier ones, it’s always important to plan ahead, especially if you’re really serious about changing your diet.
 Not every restaurant provides healthier or plant-based options, but that doesn’t mean that I stop my husband or my friends from eating takeout in front of me.
 I just always make sure that I have some fun and tasty snacks prepared for myself.

 What about you guys?
-Do you try keep healthy when it comes to snacking?
+Do you try to keep healthy when it comes to snacking?